Abdallah Gning

-Abdallah Gning (born 29 September 1998) is a Senegalese professional footballer who plays as a forward for MFK Karviná.
+Abdallah Gning (born 29 September 1998) is a Senegalese professional footballer who plays as a forward for Baník Ostrava.

 Club career

 Until 2021, Gning played in the Ligue 1, the top Senegalese tier.
-In December 2021, he transferred to Vlašim, playing the Czech National Football League.
+In December 2021, he transferred to Vlašim, playing in the Czech National Football League.
 He appeared in 13 league matches and scored two goals.
 After seven months in Vlašim, in the summer of 2022, he transferred to FK Teplice in the Czech First League.
 He began to play regularly in the club's starting lineup and became one of the discoveries of the season.

 In the 2022–23 season, Gning was the best club's scorer with nine goals.
-In the 2023–24 season, he was hampered by injuries – first a seriously bruised knee and then a life-threatening perforated ulcer.
+In the 2023–24 season, he was hampered by injuries—first a seriously bruised knee and then a life-threatening perforated ulcer.

-In the 2024–25 season, he started playing regularly for Teplice again and Widzew Łódź showed interest in him, offering him significantly better financial conditions than Teplice.
+In the 2024–25 season, he started playing regularly for Teplice again, and Widzew Łódź showed interest in him, offering him significantly better financial conditions than Teplice.
 Gning and his agent wanted to force this transfer, but in the end, Gning failed the medical examination and finished the season in Teplice.
 During his time in Teplice, he played 75 league matches and scored 15 goals.
 Before the 2025–26 season, he left for MFK Karviná.
+On 7 January 2026, Gning signed a three-year contract with Baník Ostrava.